 2. They want to match everything with their high standards.

-They refuse to settle for less, they are sure about what they want in life, and anything less than their expectations fails to satisfy them.
+Intelligent people refuse to settle for less, they are sure about what they want in life, and anything less than their expectations fails to satisfy them.
 The burden of intelligence makes people strive for perfectionism.

 3. They are too hard on themselves.